Skip to main content

 • Keeping your driving licence up-to-date

-You can send your completed application to DVA by post to:
+You can send your filled in application to the DVA by post to the address at the link below.

 More useful links